 Several variable factors contribute to the shape, size and thickness of the dross, hence the original requirement to develop a manually-operated robotic system.
 However, while performing installation and commissioning of the system on-site, the Robotic Automation P/L engineering team had more opportunity to analyse the operation and believed that further automation was possible.
 An automated procedure could be developed coordinating the movement of the robot using feedback from the position of the tilter mechanism at any given time.
 This ‘automatic drossing solution’ was successfully implemented.

 This facility has been running successfully for the last four months with no manual intervention yet required during the pouring process – a testament to the skills of the Robotic Automation P/L engineering team!

-- Motoman HP200 robot with foundry robot protection, heat-resistance jacket and end-of-arm fibre-stone paddle tool
+- Motoman HP200 industrial robotic arm with foundry robot protection, heat-resistance jacket and end-of-arm fibre-stone paddle tool

 - Automatic tool-change station